 940227 QualTeachersDist (Calendar B Autumn session, Calendar B Spring session)

 UTS is a leading provider of postgraduate language and literacy courses, with academics who are published authors and internationally recognised experts in the field.
 This course meets the professional development needs of a wide range of English language teachers in Australia and internationally, teaching children, teenagers and adults.
 The course focuses on contemporary models of language learning and teaching as well as subjects which specifically concentrate on language and linguistics.
-It caters to those seeking an initial teaching qualification in teaching English to adult speakers of other languages, with professional practice placements in Australia or selected overseas institutions.
-It is also well suited to applicants who already possess a teaching qualification and wish to gain a specialist degree in the field.
-The course consists of subjects that equip teachers with skills and in-depth knowledge in the areas of teaching practice, pedagogical grammars, global Englishes, discourse analysis, phonology and pronunciation, language teaching technologies, language development, language for specific purposes, and more.
+It caters to those seeking an initial teaching qualification in teaching English to adult speakers of other languages, with professional practice placements in Australia or selected overseas institutions, and those who already possess a teaching qualification and wish to gain a specialist degree in the field.
+The course consists of subjects that equip teachers with skills and in-depth knowledge in the areas of teaching practice, pedagogical grammars, global Englishes, discourse analysis, phonology and pronunciation, language teaching technologies, language development, and language for specific purposes.

 This course is designed to meet the necessary professional requirements of the TESOL and applied linguistics fields.
-It caters for the needs of participants with and without teaching qualifications and experience.
 The course features flexible study options, with classes held at times suitable for students working standard full-time hours.
-Selected subjects are offered via distance mode.
+Credit recognition may be available.

 The course explicitly meets the needs of students working or wishing to work in the following contexts:

 - working with migrants and Indigenous students across all levels of education

 - teachers wishing to change discipline areas

 - international students wishing to study TESOL at master's level.

 In most cases, UTS offers domestic students entry to postgraduate courses on a fee paying basis.